ansible-community/ansible-bender/README.md

 You are able to control caching in two ways:

  * disable it completely by running `ab build --no-cache`
- * or adding a tag to your task named `dont-cache` — ab detects such tag and will not try to load from cache
+ * or adding a tag to your task named `no-cache` — ab detects such tag and will not try to load from cache